silnrsi/font-payap-lanna/documentation/source/about.md

 - New additions to [The Unicode Standard](https://unicode.org/)
 - Requests from language communities using the fonts
 - Needs of the linguistic and academic community

-Although some expert typographic features are supported (e.g. small caps), those are a lesser priority.

 Please send us your requests using the [form on the SIL software website](https://software.sil.org/support/).
 If you are interested in helping us make the fonts better see the [Developer](developer.md) page.